sidmontu/getting_and_cleaning_data/README.md

 The following steps must be taken to run the R script:

-1.Download the dataset zip file and unzip it into the top folder of this repository, i.e. same folder as where run\_analysis resides.
+1. Download the dataset zip file and unzip it into the top folder of this repository, i.e. same folder as where run\_analysis resides.

-2.The name of the unzipped folder should be "UCI HAR Dataset.zip". **Rename** it to "dataset", partly because it is easier to type out, and partly because I hate spaces in directory names (if you use Linux, you'll understand why!)
+2. The name of the unzipped folder should be "UCI HAR Dataset.zip". **Rename** it to "dataset", partly because it is easier to type out, and partly because I hate spaces in directory names (if you use Linux, you'll understand why!)

-3.If you are running the script from command line, just type "Rscript run\_analysis.R" into the terminal.
+3. If you are running the script from command line, just type "Rscript run\_analysis.R" into the terminal.
 If RStudio, source the script when in the right folder.

 **NOTE**: I use dplyr package, please have that installed if you don't have it.